yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/GWAS_stratification.md

-While the original logistic regression analysis revealed many significantly associated SNPs (even after accounting for multiplicity via Bonferroni's correction), controlling for population stratification consistently obtained only the single true SNP as significantly association with the phenotype, with the (true) additive genetic model providing the most plausible explanation of the effect (as determined by p-value magnitude).
+While the original logistic regression analysis revealed many significantly associated SNPs (even after accounting for multiplicity via Bonferroni's correction), controlling for population stratification consistently obtained only the single true SNP as significantly associated with the phenotype, with the (true) additive genetic inheritence model providing the most plausible explanation of the effect (as determined by p-value magnitude).

 This simulation indicates that both PCA and EM are powerful identifiers of population structure.